akkartik/mu/Readme.md

 Since Mu is a low-level VM language, it provides extra control at the cost of verbosity.
-Using `local-scope`, you have explicit control over stack frames to isolate your functions (in a type-safe manner; more on that below).
-One
-consequence: you have to explicitly `load-ingredients` after you set up the stack.
+Using `local-scope`, you have explicit control over stack frames to isolate your functions in a type-safe manner.
+You can also have more sophisticated setups like closures.
+One consequence of this extra control: you have to explicitly `load-ingredients` after you set up the stack.

 An alternative syntax is what the above example is converted to internally: